-- Offences included in the list in Article 2.2 of the Framework Decision. - Minimum penalty.
-For these offences the requirement is a custodial sentence or a detention order of at least 3 years in the issuing state, without distinguishing between prosecution and enforcement. - No dual criminality requirement. - Offences not included in the list (Article 2.1 of the Framework Decision). - Minimum penalty.
+- Minimum penalty.
 For EAWs for trial, the custodial sentence or a detention order envisaged in the law of the issuing state will be at least 1 year.
 For EAWs for enforcement of a sentence or detention order, it must be for at least 4 months.
-In both cases, unlike with the traditional system it is no longer necessary for the executing state to meet any minimum. - Dual criminality test (Articles 2.4 and 4.1 of the Framework Decision): all that is required is that the deeds also constitute an offence in the executing state, whatever the constituent elements or however it is described, with the task of interpretation in such cases corresponding to the executing authority, meaning that some authors consider that this test is not as broad as in the case of extradition.
+In both cases, unlike with the traditional system29 it is no longer necessary for the executing state to meet any minimum30. - Dual criminality test (art.
+2.4 and 4.1 of the Framework Decision): all that is required is that the deeds also constitute an offence in the executing state, whatever the constituent elements or however it is described, with the task of interpretation in such cases corresponding to the executing authority, meaning that some authors consider that this test is not as broad as in the case of extradition.

 The biggest problem raised by the list when issuing an EAW will be interpreting whether or not the deeds to which the proceedings refer belong to one of the categories, which must be stated in the form by marking the corresponding box.
 In principle, this is the exclusive competence of the issuing body.
-But the need to provide a brief description of the facts will mean that, if the classification is abused, problems
+But the need to provide a brief description of the facts will mean that, if the classification is abused, problems may arise for the execution of the EAW and be highlighted by the Commission in its reports31.